 6. Barrique Reserve Shiraz

 Barrique Reserve Shiraz is a full-bodied dry wine and it has gained a reputation of a masterpiece.
+This brand is considered as one of the familiar winemaking brands in India.
 It is produced by Four Seasons Vineyards, located in Baramati, Maharashtra.
 Don’t expect it to taste sweet.
 The taste of this wine is like what you get after amalgamating different spices and ripe blackberries.
-Best wine to have with red meat, mushrooms, or barbecued food.
+Best wine to have with the complementary items such as red meat, mushrooms, matured cheese or barbecued food.

 Price Range: 750 ml of this 2009 vintage costs around INR 900